jasonchadwick/website-old/pages/pulses.md

 Control pulses can also be designed to apply 2-bit gates, the most common of which is the CNOT gate.
 The CNOT gate applies a NOT operation on the target qubit when the control qubit is in state 1, and does nothing if the control qubit is in state 0.
 The CNOT, along with several single-qubit gates, forms a universal gate set - meaning that any quantum computation can be written in terms of CNOTs and single qubit gates.
 Typically, 2-bit gates take far longer to apply than single-bit gates (around ~10x longer).

 Previously, the EPiQC research group had found several theoretical improvements to quantum circuits using qutrits or general qudits.
-For example, a general Toffoli gate (performs a NOT operation on the target qubit if and only if all *n* controls are 1) typically takes *O(n)* two-qubit gates to perform without ancilla, but using qutrits instead of qubits decreases this to *O(*log*n)*, an exponential improvement (arXiv paper [here](https://arxiv.org/pdf/1905.10481.pdf)).
+For example, a general Toffoli gate (performs a NOT operation on the target qubit if and only if all *n* controls are 1) typically takes *O(n)* two-qubit gates to perform without ancilla, but using qutrits instead of qubits decreases this to *O(*log*n)*, an exponential improvement (arXiv <a href="https://arxiv.org/pdf/1905.10481.pdf" target="_blank" rel="noopener noreferrer">1905.10481</a>).
 However, this improvement is not practical if qutrit gates take far longer to perform than qubit gates, nullifying the potential speedup.

 ### Qudit circuit improvements